Lumi-supercomputer/LUMI-training-materials/docs/paow-20260511/index.md

-# LUMI Performance Analysis and Optimization Workshop, Tallinn, 22-24 October 2025
+# LUMI Performance Analysis and Optimization Workshop, Stockholm, 11-13 May 2026

 **[Registration is via the LUMI web site.](https://lumi-supercomputer.eu/events/lumi-profiling-and-optimization-workshop-advanced-level/)**